MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/monitor.md

 ms.service: Monitor
 ---

-# Azure Monitor modules for Node.js
+# Azure Monitor modules for JavaScript

 Cloud applications are complex with many moving parts.
 Monitoring provides data to ensure that your application stays up and running in a healthy state.
 It also helps you to stave off potential problems or troubleshoot past ones.
 In addition, you can use monitoring data to gain deep insights about your application.
 That knowledge can help you to improve application performance or maintainability, or automate actions that would otherwise require manual intervention.